Trade Forex Trading

 • Importance: !!

-The name speaks for itself - this report provides a measure of the level of sales of existing home sales.
-The report is considered a decent indicator of activity in the housing sector.
-Housing starts precede this report each month, but starts are a supply rather than demand-side indicator.
-Existing home sales precede the other key demand-side indicators of housing - new home sales - thus boosting the visibility of this report.
-Sales are highly dependent on mortgage rates, and will tend to react with a few months lag to changes in rates.
-Sales are also determined by the level of pent-up demand for housing - immediately after a recession, sales are typically quite strong due to the demand which accumulated through the recession.
+The name speaks for and explains itself - this report provides an estimate of the level of sales of existing home sales.
+The report is considered a decent technical indicator of the activity in the housing sector.
+Housing starts precede this report every month, but starts are a supply rather than demand side trading indicator.
+Existing home sales precede the other key demand side technical indicators of housing - new houses sales - thus boosting the visibility of the report.
+Sales are highly dependent on mortgage rates, & tends to react with a few months lag to changes in rates.
+Sales are also determined by the level of pent-up demand for housing - immediately after recession, sales are mostly quite strong because of the demand that accumulated through the recession.

 Chicago PMI